-McCune-Albright syndrome is a genetic disease that affects the bones and color (pigmentation) of the skin.
+McCune-Albright syndrome is a genetic disease that affects the bones, hormones, and color (pigmentation) of the skin.

 McCune-Albright syndrome is caused by mutations in the GNAS gene.
 A small number, but not all, of the person's cells contain this faulty gene (mosaicism).

 This disease is not inherited.

 The main symptom of McCune-Albright syndrome is early puberty in girls.
 Menstrual periods may begin in early childhood, long before the breasts or pubic hair develop (which normally occur first).
 The average age that symptoms appear is 3 years old.
 However, puberty and menstrual bleeding have occurred as early as 4 to 6 months in girls.

 Early sexual development may also occur in boys, but not as often as in girls.